Prayer Times Dallas

 Today Prayer Times Dallas, USA

 The city azan, salat schedule & 7 days time table is also provided.
-Daily Fajar (Fajr) timing in Dallas, Dhuhur time, Asr time in Dallas, Maghrib Dallas prayer times & Isha Dallas Namaz timing are available.
-Today's 14 Shawwal 1445 Dallas namaz timing with next 7 days Schedule from 23 Apr, 2024 to 29 Apr, 2024 with customizable prayer time calculation methods to calculate the proper time for your prayer.
+Daily Fajar (Fajr) timing in Dallas, Dhuhur time, Asr time in Dallas, Maghrib Dallas prayer times & Isha Dallas USA Namaz timing are available.
+Today's 12 Dhul-Qadah 1446 Dallas namaz timing with next 7 days Schedule from 10 May, 2025 to 16 May, 2025 with customizable prayer time calculation methods to calculate the proper time for your prayer.
 On other hand, you may also read Dallas zawal time updates with complete start and end time details.

 Prayer Timing Customization